A Stronger Airforce

 Australia should look at longer-range aircraft to deter hostile navies.

-Currently Australia relies on 72 x 5th Generation F-35 and 24 x 4th generation F/A-18 F for air defence.
 This is a substantial force but it is relatively short range for Australia and is concentrated in a few easily-destroyed bases.
-We are totally dependent on the USA to keep this force flying.

 OptionDependencyCombat radius*Notes